BlueBrain/atlas-alignment-meter/README.md

 ## Part 3: The global metrics
 Comparably to the the *per-slice* approach, the metrics related to the global score (`mean`, `std`, `median`, `min` and `max`) are computed after discarding all the *no data* of outside the brain and the *no data* around each ROI.
-As a general comment, the global metrics are best suited for a not-too-in-depth sneek peak into the jaggyness metrics.
+As a general comment, the global metrics are best suited for a not-too-in-depth sneek peak into the jaggedness metrics.

 # Output
 A Pyton dictionnary is outputed and can be saved as JSON.
 Samples of these JSON files can be found in the folder `test_data/*.json`, where they are related to the volumes of the same name `*.nrrd`.